plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 My personal goal for this year would be to pay all my bills and other personal expenses from my Plausible salary, recover the savings lost in the first year and hopefully start saving money again.
 This is something that is now a realistic goal.

 And our stories are not uncommon.
-To work on something new, to try and make a difference in your own way for the things you care about, many people and teams put a lot of their time and resources.
+To work on something new, to try and make a difference in your own way to the things you care about, many people and teams sacrifice a lot of their time and resources.
 And only some can tell the story of making it work too.

 By us being in control of the decisions and the direction we want to take Plausible in, we don't need to cut corners or force things to achieve our personal goals.
 And we can still do our tiny bit to help and give back to the initiatives that we care about.